 Generally, you can make a complaint in-person, by telephone, letter, or using our online contact form.
 For more complicated and serious matters, you may be asked to make a written submission.
 Any Councillor or member of staff can accept a complaint.
 When making a complaint, provide your name, address, contact telephone number and a brief description of the problem.

 Once we have received your complaint, we pass it to the relevant section for action and response.
 Your complaint is also lodged with our Customer Services Manager, who will monitor the matter and make sure you get a timely response.

 We aim to respond to your complaint within seven working days but sometimes it may take longer if the matter is complicated.
 If we anticipate a delay, we will acknowledge your complaint and let you know when a detailed response is likely.

-If you require any guidance or assistance with our complaints handling system, please telephone the Customer Services staff or the Customer Services Manager on 9391 7922, weekdays between 8am and 4:30pm.
+If you require any guidance or assistance with our complaints handling system, please telephone the Customer Experience staff on 9391 7000, weekdays between 8am and 4:30pm.

 Taking your complaint further

 While most complaints will be satisfactorily resolved, you have the right to seek a second opinion.
 In such cases, all details of your complaint will be referred by the Customer Services Manager to either a Divisional Director or the General Manager for careful consideration.
 The person handling the matter may need to contact you before making a final decision.
 Once again, you will be kept informed of the progress of the matter.

 We are confident we can resolve the majority of complaints and appreciate the opportunity to respond to your concerns.
 There are a number of State Government organisations that can review our actions and decisions and it is your right to contact them.